safithetechi/weather-app/README.md

 ## Further imporvements Required

-Other Feature that can be added can be to get location data of the current user and to make sure that our API Key is secure we can use the something like dot-env package to hide it from people that might want to steal it
+Other Feature that can be added is to get location data of the current user and to make sure that our API Key is secure, we can use  something like dot-env package to hide it from people that might want to steal it

-Other than making the design responsive and adding unit tests, The following code can be memoized to save time for loading.
+Other than making the design responsive and adding unit tests, The following code can be memoized to improve performance.
 This  function transforms the data so the selector functions for the Cards and the BarChart can render it accordingly.
-Hence if this is cached it will save time for loading.
+Hence if this is cached it will only run once and not twice improving performance.
 Also this function can be refactored to not have so many lines of code

  ```javascript